 Facial trauma injuries can result from motor vehicle accidents, work-related injuries, and falls to sports injuries, physical assaults, and accidents in the home.
 The type of injury determines the treatment necessary to fix the problem.
 Minor injuries, such as knocked-out teeth or facial cuts, may only require stitches or the placement of dental implants.
 Serious incidents may be more complex and require the use of multiple treatments.

 Failure to treat facial trauma can result in misalignment of the jaw and bite, resorption of the jaw bone, the development of disorders in the temporomandibular joint (TMJ) of the jaw, and even facial discomfort and disfigurement.
 If you have suffered a facial injury of any kind, we encourage you to contact our office.
 It is important to treat cases of facial trauma in a timely manner to avoid the long-term problems that may result if the trauma is left untreated.

-Dr. Christopher Price is on staff at multiple local hospitals and is on call to deliver emergency room coverage for any facial injuries that may occur.
 At Utah Facial & Oral Surgery in the Salt Lake and Utah Counties area, we are compassionate about restoring oral and maxillofacial function and aesthetics to every patient who has experienced a traumatic situation.